2008 Sierra 2500HD New Car Test Drive

-These trucks are for real-world use and abuse, likely to haul tons of brick and cement for the mixer it's towing, and just as likely to be used for a night on the town or grocery shopping while the fifth-wheel's left in camp or the horses are in the corral.
-It's a mid-level part of GMC's lineup, so if your hauling happens once or twice a year, or you tow a bass or ski boat, the 1500-series is better-suited; conversely, if you've a large trailer don't try and max out one of these and step up to the Kodiak/Top Kick medium-dutys.
+GMC Sierra heavy-duty pickups are well-suited for real-world use and abuse.
+They can haul tons of brick and cement and tow the mixer, then turn around to be used for a night on the town or grocery shopping while the fifth-wheel's left in camp or the horses are in the corral.
+The Sierra HD models are the mid-level part of GMC's truck lineup, so if your hauling happens once or twice a year, or you tow a bass or ski boat, the 1500-series is better-suited; conversely, if you've got a mammoth trailer to pull, step up to the Kodiak/Top Kick medium-duties.

 Almost everything you can get in a GMC sport-utility is available here, including a subwoofer-equipped sound system, navigation, driver memory system, heated leather seats (and heated windshield washer fluid) and a moonroof.
-At the other end of the spectrum, for the entry price of around $23,000 you get a functional pickup with real load-carrying ability and all the safety bits on a top-line model.
+At the other end of the spectrum, for the entry price of around $24,000 you get a functional pickup with real load-carrying ability and all the safety bits of the top-line model.

 The trick in buying a GMC Sierra HD is to give fair consideration and choose wisely.
-Compute the permutations among three cabs, two weight classes, two beds, two engine/transmission combos, two drive systems and four trim levels, and then sort out options that cover everything from a diesel radiator cover to rear parking assist, and you can see why prices run from that base $23,000 to well past double it.
+Compute the permutations among three cabs, two weight classes, two beds, two engine/transmission combinations, two drive systems and four trim levels, and then sort out options that cover everything from a diesel radiator cover to rear park assist, and you can see why prices run from that base $24,000 to well past double it.

-The Sierra HD arrives in three cabs (regular, extended, crew) and two weight classes, 2500 HD and 3500 HD, all with 2WD or 4WD.
-The 2500 (sometimes called 3/4-ton) offers two pickup box sizes, while the 3500 (1-ton) is eight-foot box only; dually versions are scheduled for May 2007.
+The 2008 GMC Sierra HD comes in three cabs (Regular Cab, Extended Cab, Crew Cab) and two weight classes, 2500 HD and 3500 HD, all with 2WD or 4WD.
+The 2500 (sometimes called 3/4-ton) offers two pickup box sizes, while the 3500 (1-ton) is eight-foot box only.
 If you wish to add your own utility box or flatbed, cab and chassis models are offered.

 GMC nomenclature labels trim levels as commercial-grade Work Truck, popular SLE (1 and 2), and premium SLT that resembles a Yukon sport-utility up front.

-Basic WT fare includes a split vinyl bench seat (and split rear on long cabs), stereo radio, air conditioning, six-speed automatic transmission, tire pressure monitors, and ABS.
+Basic WT fare includes a split vinyl bench seat (and split rear seat on four-door cabs), stereo radio with XM satellite, air conditioning, six-speed automatic transmission, tire pressure monitors, and ABS.

 SLT badges are reserved for the priciest Sierras, those with an interior modeled after GMC luxury utilities.
 These include as standard leather upholstery with 12-way power and heated front seats, two-person driver memory, heated windshield washer fluid system, locking differential, remote start, towing package, 17-inch aluminum wheels, and a Bose audio system with subwoofer.

 Base power for all GMC HDs is the latest 6-liter V-8 with an iron block for durability and variable valve timing for efficiency; it rates 353 hp and 375 lb-ft of torque (312 hp for GVWR above 10,000 pounds).
-The sole option is a 6.6-liter Duramax turbodiesel, nominally more powerful than last year's diesel at 365 horses and 660 lb-ft of torque.
-A six-speed automatic is the only transmission offered, and on diesels it adds $1,200 to the engine's roughly $7,200 tab; the big 8.1-liter gas engine has also been dropped.
+The sole option is a 6.6-liter Duramax turbodiesel, at 365 horses and 660 lb-ft of torque.
+A six-speed automatic is the only transmission offered, and on diesels it adds $1,200 to the engine's roughly $7,200 tab.

 Safety equipment includes frontal airbags, front seat belt pretensioners (a first for HD pickups), ABS, and OnStar.